-You may have looked at your Auto Insurance bill only to wonder if your premium will ever drop.
+(3-minute read) You may have looked at your Auto Insurance bill only to wonder if your premium will ever drop.
 We’re here to tell you that the answer is yes.
-Your Auto Insurance rate can decrease for a number of reasons, but most of the time an increase is due to a major life change or event.
-Something as simple as buying a new car or moving closer to your office could impact your Car Insurance cost for the better.
+Your Auto Insurance rate can decrease for a number of reasons, but most of the time a decrease is due to a major life change or event.
+Depending on your insurance carrier, something as simple as buying a new car or moving closer to your office could impact your Car Insurance cost for the better.

 Below are eight life events that can cause your Auto Insurance rate to drop.

 Most people dread getting older every year, but there are upsides.
 One is being considered a more experienced driver by your Car Insurance company.
 If you received your driver’s license as a teen, you or your parents probably experienced high insurance rates.
 As a young driver, you have less driving experience which makes you a higher risk to insure.
 When you turn 25, it’s a good idea to get a new Auto Insurance quote.
 When insurance companies consider you to have enough driving experience under your belt, you’re less of a risk.
 That means a lower Auto Insurance rate!

 Improving your credit score can be beneficial to you in all sorts of ways.
 In many states, carriers take your credit score into consideration when determining your rates.
 According to WalletHub, people with no credit pay 67% more for Car Insurance than those with an excellent credit score.
 If your score recently improved, get a new quote to see if you can find a lower rate.
 However, keep in mind that credit score is not a determinant of Car Insurance rates in California, Hawaii and Massachusetts.